 An internship at the Child Advocacy Center provides a unique opportunity to gain an increased understanding of the child welfare and criminal justice system, the dynamics of child abuse and neglect, and questioning strategies utilized in a forensic interview.

-Internships are provided for college students looking to complete a minimum of 250 hours to satisfy practicum/internship requirements.
+Internships are provided for college students looking to complete a minimum of 250 hours on-site (virtual internships are not available) to satisfy practicum/internship requirements.
 The practicum/internship program must specify that the Child Advocacy Center will 1) complete an evaluation of the intern’s performance and 2) verify that 250 hours have been completed.

 At the Child Advocacy Center, each intern will be assigned a focus area at the beginning of their internship but will routinely rotate their assignment to gain a broader perspective on the work we do.
 Interns are assigned to: